jacekturek/fuzyecon/preference_relation.md

 ![image](https://github.com/jacekturek/fuzyecon/assets/62720909/505e0c4a-7087-4389-b7fd-56ea2d0db8a5)

-The conditions:
+The conditions for preference relation:
 * 🎓 transitive
 * 🎓 connected

 can be reflected in the fuzzy logic, on OX vector (shift).
 > ℹ️ In R this is a *fuzzy partition*.

-Various vectors (shopping carts) which are fuzzy functions are tohether
+Various goods vectors (shopping carts) which are fuzzy functions are tohether
 > preference *field*

 For the shopping carts where